localmed/flowp/doc/index.rst

 'yield' statement define the border between setup/teardown actions, like in contextlib.contextmanager module but for tests.
-Context method can be without yield statement and it will behave like a setup context.
+Context method can be also used without yield statement and then it will behave like an only setup context.

-We can also check many contexts:
+We can also use many contexts together:

 .. code-block:: python